 University College London, UK; Adjunct Lecturer, 2015 – 2017

 Krauss, Alexander.
-The cognitive origin and limits of knowledge and science.
+What are the limits of science?
+An interdisciplinary analysis.
 Under review. (paper available upon request)

 Krauss, Alexander.
-On the foundations of the scientific method.
+The nature of scientific discovery.
 Under review. (paper available upon request)

 Danús, Lluís; Carles Muntaner; Alexander Krauss; Marta Sales-Pardo; Roger Guimerà.
 Different collaboration patterns and impact of prominent researchers in Europe and North America.
 Under review, (paper available upon request)